-The search template was generated from the cryo-EM structure of the mouse large ribosomal subunit (PDB 6SWA) using the simulate program in cisTEM [cite].
-The atomic coordinates corresponding to Epb1 were deleted from the model and the simulate program of the cisTEM suite was used to calculate an density map from the atomic coordinates.
-The match_template program was used to search for this template in the preprocessed images, using 1.5° angular step in out-of-plane angles and 1.0° in-plane.
-11 defocus planes in 20 nm steps centered around the defocus estimates by ctffind were searched.
-Matches were defined as peaks above a threshold of 7.75, which was chosen based on a one false positive per tile criterium [cite].
+The search template was generated from the cryo-EM structure of the mouse large ribosomal subunit (PDB 6SWA) using the cryo-EM simulator implemented in cisTEM [cite].
+The atomic coordinates corresponding to subunit Epb1 were deleted from the model and the simulator was used to calculate a density map from the atomic coordinates.
+The match_template program [cite] was used to search for this template in the movie-aligned, exposure-filtered and masked images, using a 1.5° angular step in out-of-plane angles and 1.0° in-plane.
+11 defocus planes in 20 nm steps centered around the ctffind defocus estimates were searched.
+Targets were defined as detected when their matches with a template produced peaks with a signal-to-noise ratio (SNR) above a threshold of 7.75, which was chosen based on the one-false-positive-per-tile criterion [cite].

 DeCo-LACE data processing

 An overview of the data analysis pipeline is shown in Fig. 6.
-Initial coordinates of each Tile i, cinit,i were derived from the Beam-Image-Shift of the tile BISi and the ISToCamera matrix IC:
+Initial coordinates of each tile i, cinit,i were derived from the beam image shift of the tile, BISi, and the ISToCamera matrix IC:

 cinit,i=IC⋅BISi